Complete Satisfactory Academic Progress (SAP) Policy

 - Repeated courses enable the student to achieve a higher cumulative grade point average.

 Students can repeat courses with financial aid until successfully completed but repeating courses adversely affects the student’s ability to meet completion rate requirements.
 Financial aid can be considered for successfully completed classes that are repeated to achieve a higher grade but for only one additional attempt.
-Only the latest attempt will count toward the cumulative grade point average.
+Only the best grade will count toward the cumulative grade point average.

 Qualitative Standards